Proven-Paradox/shaper-system/Modules/Summoning.md

 The Defender Ally makes a Physical Attack with a x1 multiplier.
 This can be done for free once per turn.

 #### Demanding Slam
-Attack
+Attack [Guardian Strike]
 Action: Minor
 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 2
-The Defender Ally makes a Physical Attack with a x1 multiplier using its Physical [Defense Bonus](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#defense-bonus).
+The Defender Ally makes a Physical Attack with a x1 multiplier.
 If this Attack hits, the Defender ally [Provokes](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#provoke) its target.
 This Ability cannot be used in the same Round as Slam.

 ### Summon Configuration: Spellcaster